francoameri/case-studies/dhcp-lease-time-&-ip-exhaustion/dhcp-lease-time-&-ip-exhaustion.md

 - APIPA isn’t just an annoyance—it’s a diagnostic signal that DHCP or IP allocation needs attention.
 - Proper lease time configuration is critical in dynamic environments.
 - Subnet sizing must evolve with infrastructure growth.

+---

+🌟 Impact Statement
+By reconfiguring DHCP lease times and expanding the subnet from /24 to /23, I eliminated recurring APIPA assignments, improved network reliability, and established proactive monitoring practices.
+This reduced troubleshooting overhead, ensured scalability for future growth, and demonstrated architect‑level foresight in capacity planning.